Supervisor/supervisor/README.txt

   state.

-  Once the listener is in the ACKNOWLEDGED state, it may either exit (and subsequently be restarted by supervisor if its "autorestart" config parameter is true), or it may continue running.
+  Once the listener is in the ACKNOWLEDGED state, it may either exit (and subsequently may be restarted by supervisor if its "autorestart" config parameter is 'true'), or it may continue running.
 If it continues to run, in order to be placed back into the READY state by supervisord, it must send a "READY" token followed immediately by a carriage return to its stdout.

 Example Event Listener Implementation